 Drupal is a powerful and flexible content management system for building virtually any kind of website.
 What are you looking for Drupal to do for you?
 The following are some areas that Drupal Champions:

 - Flexible Implementation: Drupal allows for your website to evolve in any direction.
 For example, you might start with a blog but might want the option of adding other features like a wiki, electronic commerce, forums, multiple content types, etc.

 - Configurable Website: Drupal can easily be configured to interact with other sites or technologies.
 If you want, you can even configure it to interact with another Drupal site!

 You can quickly organize and display lists of information.

 On the other hand, for certain limited uses, Drupal may not be the best choice:

 - If your only requirement is to write a personal blog, you may want to consider using a more specialized blogging platform like WordPress or a hosted blogging solution like Blogger.
-Although Drupal can serve as a blogging platform out-of-the-box, blog-specific software may have a simpler administration interface and allow for easier customization and posting.
+Although Drupal can serve as a blogging platform out-of-the-box, blog-specific software may have a less technical administration interface and allow for simpler customization and posting.

 - Similarly, if your only requirement is to create a wiki, you should probably consider using dedicated wiki software like MediaWiki or a hosted wiki solution.
 You can certainly configure Drupal so that anyone can edit content (and even enable advanced wiki features with the help of several contributed modules like wikitools and Diff), but it may be simpler for you to use a more specialized solution.

-- If your only requirement is to host discussion forums, you will want to consider a system such as SimpleMachines or phpBB with a mature set of Forum features, or Vanilla which has many plug-ins.
-If you need a custom forum, however, Drupal's forum module with forum enhancement modules like Advanced Forum may be better suited to extension.
+- If your only requirement is to host discussion forums, you will want to consider a system such as SimpleMachines or phpBB with a mature set of Forum features, or Vanilla, which has many plug-ins.
+If you need a custom forum, however, Drupal's forum module with forum enhancement modules like Advanced Forum may be better suited.

-With every release, Drupal is becoming easier to use; but like most powerful tools, it will always have a learning curve.
-Drupal takes time and commitment to learn how to use, and if you or your organization are not prepared to spend some time learning how Drupal works (or if you are not able to hire Drupal expertise), it may not be your best option.
+With every release, Drupal is becoming easier to use, but like most powerful tools, it will always have a learning curve.
+Drupal takes time and commitment to learn, and if you or your organization are not prepared to spend some time learning how Drupal works (or if you are not able to hire Drupal expertise), it may not be your best option.